fasthqc/hqc/Arith2020/Readme.md

 This folder contains the source code of the implementations experimented in the submission 16 of the Arith 27 conference:

+Each subfolder corresponds to one of the experimentation described in the submission.

 - TABLE1: comparison between the gf2x_mul and our KaratRecMult;
 - TABLE2:
   - Toom3 : comparison between the gf2x_mul and our Toom3Mult;